cuteday/KiRaRay/README.md

 If possible, more features will be added in the future, for example:

-- Spectrum rendering.
+- Spectral rendering.
+- Wavefront path tracer.
 - More BSDFs and light sources.
 - Mesh instancing and scene animations.
-- Importer for gltf, pbrt or mitsuba scenes.
+- Importer for pbrt or mitsuba scenes.

 ### Build and run